gitworkflows/devpod/memory-bank/components/image-builder-mk3.md

 ## Overview

-The Image Builder MK3 is a service that runs in Gitpod clusters and is responsible for building custom workspace images based on user-defined configurations.
+The Image Builder MK3 is a service that runs in Devpod clusters and is responsible for building custom workspace images based on user-defined configurations.
 It provides APIs to create and list workspace image builds, resolve workspace Docker image references, and listen to build updates and logs.

 ## Purpose